 - a critical, integrative perspective on happiness as the ultimate index of well-being, including a discussion of misconceptions about happiness and a critical review of empirical evidence on happiness interventions.

 Moreover, students will develop academic skills that are required to work from an interdisciplinary perspective and tackle such big issues as well-being.
 These skills include debating skills, analyzing literature from an unfamiliar discipline, collaborating in multidisciplinary teams, and communicating scientific insights to relevant stakeholders.
 This Minor offers an excellent preparation for the Master's programme Social, Health, and Organizational Psychology, particularly the Health Promotion track.

 Minor students will have the opportunity to gain Honours credentials by participating in an extra multidisciplinary assignment.

-The minor includes the four following courses.
+The minor offers the following five courses, of which you will need to choose four.
 All courses take place in Semester 1.

 - Health in society (Interdisciplinary Social Science; coordinator Marijn Stok): 201900017